What Is a Mortgage Statement?

 Account number

-Your account number is your loan’s unique identifier, and it is necessary to have it if you need to contact customer service or set up your online account access.
-It’s typically included on the payment coupon or in the account information summary on your statement and should remain the same throughout the life of the loan.
+Your account number is your loan’s unique identifier, and it’s necessary to have it if you need to contact customer service or set up online account access.
+It’s typically included on the payment coupon or in the account information summary on your statement.
+It should remain the same throughout the life of the loan.

-You can expect to see the remaining balance of your loan on your statement.
-Note, however, the balance listed on the report is not the payoff amount.
+Your remaining loan balance will be listed on your statement.
+Note that the balance listed on the report is not the payoff amount.
 If you need a mortgage payoff quote, you typically need to call the loan servicer for the exact amount.

-The interest rate is also listed.
 The interest rate should match the loan documentation from your closing.
-The rate shouldn’t change unless you have an adjustable-rate mortgage , in which case your lender should provide you with 60 days' notice of the rate change.
+The rate shouldn’t change unless you have an adjustable-rate mortgage (ARM), in which case your lender should provide you with 60 days' notice of a rate change.

-The maturity date is sometimes in the statement.
+The maturity date is sometimes listed on the statement.
 You can review this date to see the current expected loan payoff date, but this will change if you make additional payments toward the balance.

 Payment details

 Your payment details include the minimum amount due and the due date.
-The statement breaks it down further by showing how much of the payment goes towards the loan principal , interest and escrow payments.
+The statement breaks it down further by showing how much of the payment goes toward the loan principal, interest and escrow payments.

 Payment details also include your year-to-date payments.
 This is especially helpful at the end of the year as you prepare for tax time.
 You can use it to estimate the amount you’ve paid in interest for your taxes and reference the property tax information.